ALS drug trial halted: ARGX-119 fails to show promise

 Summary

-This study tested an experimental drug called ARGX-119 in 60 adults with ALS to see if it was safe and could slow the disease.
-The trial was stopped early because early results showed the drug was unlikely to help patients meaningfully.
-No safety concerns caused the early stop, and researchers are still following up with participants.
+This study tested an experimental drug called ARGX-119 in 60 adults with ALS.
+The goal was to see if it was safe and could help with muscle function.
+The trial was stopped early because early results showed it was unlikely to make a meaningful difference.
+No safety concerns triggered the stop, but the drug did not appear effective enough to continue.

 Disclaimer Read more